“I Was That Girl”—The Turnaround Story of Dana Kay

 We carry cash on purpose—if we encounter someone on the side of the road who needs it, we just give it away.
 We have taught our son this as well—if someone at school didn’t have lunch that day, he’s able to buy their lunch.

 YNAB has given me the freedom to buy what I need for my family and to help others as our paths cross.
-I now teach others—anyone interested in figuring out their money—how to budget and change their money story.
+I now teach others—anyone interested in figuring out their money—how to change their money story.

 And in the moments where I’m able to help someone else financially (in teaching or by giving), I can’t believe how far I’ve come.